Linzell/Autoresponse/src-tauri/docs/BACKEND.md

 ├── infrastructure/ # External implementations (DB, APIs) └── presentation/   # Controllers and DTOs
 ```

+For detailed implementation patterns and best practices for each layer, see the [Development Guide](DEVELOPMENT.md#implementation-patterns).

 ### Key Components
 - **Controllers**: Handle command/query routing and validation